 Question 6 was the least funded critical question for both total 2009 ASD research funding (< 1%, \$1,407,699) and NIH-ARRA funding (1%, \$499,965), although the ARRA funds boosted total support for this question by 55%.
 Question 6 addresses issues across the ASD lifespan, including the transition into adulthood.
 Of the eight objectives associated with this question, only three received funding in 2009.
 Fifty-one percent (\$718,290) of funding for Question 6 went to a new long-term objective (6.L.B) related to studying how interventions, services, and supports delivered during childhood impact adult health and quality of life.
-Additionally, 36% of Question 6 was directed to long-term objective A, development of community-based interventions to improve quality of life and health outcomes.
-Eleven percent (\$159,444) of funding was not related to a specific objective, supporting projects that included an analysis of services and outcomes for transition age youth and a study addressing issues of bullying and victimization of adolescents with ASD.
+Additionally, 36% of Question 6 was directed to long-term objective A, development of community-based interventions to improve quality of life and health outcomes, while 11% (\$159,444) was not related to a specific objective.
 Although Question 6 had the least number of projects, new projects represented nearly 60% of the total funding.